CueSync/cuesync.github.io/site/content/2.0/examples.md

 ## Multilingual Transcripts
 If you have transcripts in multiple languages for a media element, you can provide the paths to each transcript file **(comma-separated)** in the `transcript-path` attribute.
-The Settings menu will automatically display an additional option, allowing users to select or hide any language they prefer.
+The Settings panel will automatically display an additional option, allowing users to select or hide any language they prefer.

 CueSync determines the language name from the `Language:` metadata in each `VTT` or `SRT` file.
-If this metadata is missing, the language selection may not be available in the Settings menu.
+If this metadata is missing, the language selection may not appear in the Settings panel.

 To ensure a smooth multilingual experience, always include the `Language:` field at the top of each `VTT` or `SRT` file (e.g., Language: English, Language: Hindi, etc.).